Super Lawyers

 The primary clinical symptoms used to make a diagnosis of TTTS in monochorionic pregnancies are:

-• Fetal Size: another key indicator of TTTS is where one twin is significantly undersized for its fetal age while the other is over-size.
+• Fetal Size: Another key indicator of TTTS is when one twin is significantly undersized for its fetal age, while the other is oversized.

-In malpractice cases, doctors will sometimes push back on the victims’ lawyer’s contention that there ever was twin-twin diagnosis.
-One argument defense lawyer’s reply upon in this vein is that the fetal echocardiography test was negative.
+In malpractice cases, doctors will sometimes push back on the victims’ lawyer’s contention that there ever was a twin-twin diagnosis.
+One argument a defense lawyer makes in this vein is that the fetal echocardiography test was negative.
 But that test is not adequate to diagnose or stage twin-twin transfusion.

-Another common defense argument is that it was not twin-twin transfer but instead was an infection.
-Usually, this argument can be solved with a placental pathologist who can look at the placenta and see if there are any findings consistent with infection.
+Another common defense argument is that it was not twin-twin transfer but instead an infection.
+Usually, this argument can be resolved with the assistance of a placental pathologist, who can examine the placenta and identify any findings consistent with infection.

 Treatment Options

-There are basically 2 treatment options for TTTS.
+There are basically two treatment options for TTTS.
 The first option involves the use of amniocentesis to drain excess amniotic fluid from the recipient twin.
 Reducing amniotic fluid levels in this situation has been shown to help improve blood circulation.
 The other treatment option is laser surgery.
-Doctors can actually use a fiber-optic camera to go into the womb and look at the blood vessel connections inside the placenta.
+Doctors can use a fiber-optic camera to enter the womb and examine the blood vessel connections inside the placenta.
 This allows them to use a laser tool to cut and seal the abnormal connections that are causing the disparity in blood circulation between the twins.

 TTTS and Medical Malpractice